corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/creating-users.md

 To remove a user from their current group and place them in the root group, you can use `null` as the group ID.

 Changing a user's parent group affects their permissions, as users inherit roles and permissions from their parent groups.
-Ensure to review the user's effective permissions after changing their group.
+Make sure that you review the user's effective permissions after changing their group.